OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this study, we explore the problem of effective pre-training on heterogeneous time series corpora.
-Time series vary substantially across domains, e.g. with respect to inter-variate relationships and temporal dynamics, rendering generalisable feature extraction from multi-domain time series difficult.
-To address this issue, we present \texttt{OTiS}, an \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis, specifically designed to handle multi-domain heterogeneity.
-Our novel multi-domain pre-training paradigm, including a domain-specific tokeniser with learnable signatures, a dual masking strategy, and a normalised cross-correlation (NCC) loss, enables \texttt{OTiS} to extract generalisable time series features.
+In this study, we explore the problem of efficient pre-training on heterogeneous time series corpora.
+Prevalent in domains ranging from medicine to finance, time series vary notably e.g with respect to inter-variate relationships and temporal patterns, rendering efficient pre-training across domains difficult.
+To address this, we propose a novel pre-training paradigm including a tokeniser with learnable domain signatures, a dual masking strategy, and a normalised cross-correlation loss, enabling our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) to learn general time series features.

-In extensive experiments, we demonstrate that \texttt{OTiS} generalises well across $15$ diverse downstream applications spanning $8$ distinct domains, achieving competitive performance with both specialised and general state-of-the-art (SOTA) models.
-In a qualitative analysis, we further show that \texttt{OTiS} unifies time series from diverse domains in a meaningful latent space, while preserving low-level semantics of a domain including the inter-variate relationships.
-Thereby, our work establishes a strong foundation for future advancements in interpretable and general time series analysis.
+In extensive benchmarking experiments, \texttt{OTiS} is competitive against specialised state-of-the-art (SoTA) models.
+Our qualitative analysis highlights how learnable domain signatures address time series heterogeneity, facilitating the disentanglement of domain-specific knowledge and enabling \texttt{OTiS} to acquire knowledge on fundamental time series properties shared across domains, such as frequency, amplitude, offset, or phase.
+This is particularly valuable in domains with limited data availability and high privacy standards, such as medicine, where our approach offers a promising solution by leveraging readily available data from any domain.
+Overall, our work establishes an essential foundation for future advancements in time series analysis.